Beth Golay (left) and Suzanne Perez

 My mom used to read it to me.

-But I'm assuming there's a garden that was a secret and it will be found -- [CHUCKLING IN ROOM] -- so I chose that one.
+But I'm assuming there's a garden that was a secret and it will be found -- [chuckling in room] -- so I chose that one.

-SUZANNE: I think you're right.
+Suzanne I think you're right.

 You are correct.